GitbookIO/integrations/README.md

 After making a change, run `npm run changeset` to describe your changes.
 To publish the packages, you can run:
 - `npm run version-packages` to create new local versions from the changes
-- `npm run release` to publish the to NPM
+- `npm run release` to publish the packages to NPM